Bleachfuel/react-carousel/readme.md

 > - **`Onchange` (function):** Optional callBack that you can pass.
 The `carousel` will return
 > its child `index` each time it slides.

-## **Reduced Package Size by Removing Popmotion 📦📦**
-> Benefit from a leaner package size thanks to recent optimizations! `popmotion` no longer required and `carousel` component retains its full functionality 🚗💨.

 <br>